NiamhAstra/ObsidianTodoistSync/README.md

 Sync tasks between Obsidian and Todoist.
 Push new tasks to Todoist, pull completion status back to Obsidian.

+> **Note:** This plugin was a one-day build made primarily for my wife to use.
+Feature requests and additional development beyond keeping it functional will likely be slow or non-existent.
+Contributions are welcome!

 ## Features

 - **One-command sync** - Single "Sync with Todoist" command handles both push and pull